-As I already mentioned, Caral is the oldest settlement in the Americas.
+As we already mentioned, Caral is one of the oldest settlements in the Americas.
 It belongs to the Norte Chico civilisation that lived along Peru’s coastline more than four thousand years ago.

 What I found especially fascinating about Caral is the fact that nobody ever found any signs of warfare there.
 No weapons, no signs of prisoners, nothing.
 Just musical instruments and a quipu, a piece of strings with knots that was later used by the Incas to keep records.